Is there a Fitbit for dogs? Yes, in fact, there are several!

 Owners can see the most active and least active breeds, what’s normal for other dogs of a similar breed and age, geographical insights, and more.

-Our Thoughts: FitBark is the best when it comes to a pure dog activity tracker.
+Our Final Thoughts: FitBark is the best when it comes to a pure dog activity tracker.
 It won’t help if your pet goes missing and want to locate them through a tracker, but if all you want to do is track your pooch’s activity and have a bit of fun, friendly competition with other pup parents, FitBark is your best bet.

 Link lets you monitor your pet’s daily activity, allowing you to set up custom activity goals and alerts for when your dog has gotten his steps in for the day!